asalber/asalber.github.io/office/excel/manual/formulas.md

 Although relative references are very helpful in many cases, sometimes we need the references in a formula to remain fixed when copied elsewhere.
 In that case we need to use *absolute references*, that are like relative references but use the dollar symbol `$` to fix either the row, the column or both on any cell reference, by preceding the column or row with the dollar sign.

 **Example**.
 The animation below shows how to calculate the IVA of a list of prices.
 Cells A2 to A5 contains the prices and cell F1 contains the IVA percentage.
 For calculating the IVA of first price we use the formula `A2*F$4/100` where we fix the row of cell F4 because we wan it remain fixed when copying the formula down.
-Observe how the reference to cell F4 dosen't change when copying the formula down.
+Observe how the reference to cell F4 doesn't change when copying the formula down.

 ![Example of copying and pasting formulas with absolute references.](img/example_copying_formulas_with_absolute_references.gif "Example of copying and pasting formulas with absolute references"){: .img-center}